The Jungle Bunch (film): Plot

-As Natacha sends to Igor to the Island of the Lost, a small desert island where evil animals are exiled, he tells her that he left in the Jungle exploding mushrooms, which are already starting to explode at that moment.
+As Natacha sends Igor to the Island of the Lost, a small desert island where evil animals are exiled, he tells her that he left in the Jungle timed exploding mushrooms, which are already starting to explode at that moment.
 Natacha immediately hurries back to shore to save the rest of the inhabitants.
 During the ensuing fire in the Jungle, Ricky, for the sake of saving the rest, sacrifices himself, while throwing the egg to safety.
 Natacha believes that the activities of The Champs led to the death of Ricky, and together with Goliath and Tony abolishes the team.
-Goliath, who considered himself unnecessary after the collapse of the team, leaves.
-Soon, a baby penguin hatches from the egg Ricky threw, whom Natacha calls Maurice and raises as her son.
+A baby emperor penguin then hatches from the egg Ricky threw, whom Natacha calls Maurice and raises as her son.
+Goliath, who considered himself unnecessary after the collapse of the team, leaves, while Natacha and Tony stay together to raise Maurice.
 When Maurice grows up, he feels the desire to follow in the footsteps of his mother, against her will, and save all inhabitants of those who are in danger from other evil animals.
 Maurice says goodbye to his mother, and sets out on his journey.
-In parallel scenes of Maurice growing, Igor has the seed of a tree with him, and nurtures its growth, and at the same time acquiring a lieutenant – Surimi the coconut crab.
+Meanwhile, Igor has the seed of a palm tree with him, and nurtures its growth, and at the same time acquiring a lieutenant – Surimi the coconut crab.

-Years later, the Jungle Bunch is busy rescuing elephants who were forced to serve the olive baboons under their threat to destroy the sacred totem.
-The team successfully coped with this mission.
-In the meantime, Igor finally waited for the tree to grow, and he, along with Surimi, leave the Island of the Lost.
+Years later, the Jungle Bunch, consisting of Maurice, his adopted tiger barb son Junior, dimwitted mountain gorilla Miguel, neurotic tarsier Gilbert, fruit bat Batrica, glass frog Al, and cane toad Bob, are busy rescuing elephants who were forced to serve a group of olive baboons under their threat to destroy their sacred totem.
+Igor finally waits for the tree to grow, and he, along with Surimi, leave the Island of the Lost.
 Soon, the Jungle Bunch notice a burning tree and they arrive there, where they meet Igor, who lures them into a trap and learns from them that Maurice is Natacha's son.
 Igor talks about his plans to destroy them, and then The Champs, and then he leaves, leaving the Jungle Bunch to wait for them to die from the explosion of his mushrooms.
 The team manage to escape from the explosion due to Miguel's powerful allergy to ficus flowers, after which they head to Natacha.
 Igor takes the baboons under his army, who because of the Jungle Bunch can not engage in banditry.
 Igor develops the idea of undermining the cave, so that the Jungle will collapse and be flooded.
-When the Jungle Bunch arrive at Natacha's home, she is pleased to meet her son Maurice and his grandson Junior, but soon learns from Maurice about the return of Igor and tells his son the story about the koala.
-Igor had wanted to join The Champs as their leader, but the others thought that he was no. Natacha decides to find Goliath with Tony and revive The Champs, while not wanting to involve Maurice and his Jungle Bunch in their affairs.
+When the Jungle Bunch arrive at Natacha's home, she is pleased to meet Maurice and Junior, but soon learns from Maurice about the return of Igor and tells his son the story about the koala; Igor had wanted to join The Champs as their leader, but the others thought that he was not.
+Natacha decides to find Goliath with Tony and revive The Champs, while not wanting to involve Maurice and his Jungle Bunch in their affairs.